anderkve/FYS3150/_sources/book/using_the_terminal/basics.md

 cd $HOME/compphys_examples && mkdir run_programs run_programs/dirA && cd run_programs && echo "echo \"This program does nothing\" " > some_script.sh  && echo "echo \"This program also does nothing\" " > dirA/some_other_script.sh  && chmod u+x some_script.sh dirA/some_other_script.sh && echo "" &&  echo "current directory: $(pwd)" && echo ""
 ```

-To run an **executable** (a compiled C++ program, a shell script, etc.) we simply specify the path to the executable file and hit 'enter'.
+To run an **executable** (a compiled C++ program, a shell script, etc.), we simply specify the path to the executable file and hit 'enter'.
 When the file lives in the current directory, we specify the directory with `./`:

 ```sh
 ./some_script.sh             # Run some_script.sh that lives in the current directory